play-cat/TravelAgent/README.md

 ## 🛠 Build Tools

+- **gulp-file-include**
-- **gulp-file-include** — used for modularizing the `index.html` file and injecting content into sliders automatically from JSON files.
+- used for modularizing the `index.html` file
+- injecting content into sliders automatically from JSON files.

 ## ✨ Features